-Inductees to the Hall are selected by a panel of peers from ARS, other federal agencies and academia.
+Inductees to the Hall are selected by a panel of peers from ARS and other federal agencies and academia.
 Nominations can be made by any ARS employee.
 To be eligible for nomination, a scientist must be retired or eligible for retirement from ARS.
-For information on how to nominate someone, please contact Brittany Kraus with the ARS Human Resources Division, Performance and Awards Staff.
+For information on how to nominate someone, please contact Brittany Swartz with the ARS Human Resources Division, Performance and Awards Staff.